Innovia APM 100: History

 The Innovia 100 APM people mover vehicle is a modern version of the Westinghouse C-100 people mover first built by the Westinghouse Electric Corporation.
 Westinghouse developed the technology in the early 1960s.
 They built the Transit Expressway Revenue Line in Pittsburgh, Pennsylvania as a prototype to demonstrate their people mover technology in 1965.
 Westinghouse marketed the people mover system as an urban transit system and had hoped to build a fully-functioning system in Pittsburgh.
 However, political leaders held opposing views on the prospects of a rubber-tired mass transit system and plans to implement this system were rejected.

 Despite this, Westinghouse would see success with their people mover system at airports.
 In 1966, they were contracted to build a people mover system for the new terminal at Tampa International Airport.
 This would be the first time an automated people mover system was used to transport passengers within an airport terminal.
 The Tampa airport system included eight first-generation Westinghouse C-100 vehicles when it opened in 1971.
 Two years later, Westinghouse completed its second airport people mover system, the Satellite Transit System, at Seattle-Tacoma International Airport.

 In 1980, Westinghouse people mover systems were opened at Miami International Airport and Hartsfield Atlanta International Airport.
 The system in Atlanta (known today as The Plane Train), is one of the world's most heavily used people mover systems in the world.
 These systems used second generation C-100 vehicles, which has been the primary design of the vehicle ever since.
 The C-100 would be installed at more airports throughout the 1980s.

 In 1986, the Westinghouse C-100 made its debut on its first urban people mover system, the Metromover in Miami, Florida.

-In 1988, Westinghouse sold its transportation division to Germany company AEG, which merged into a joint venture of ABB and Daimler Benz named Adtranz in 1996.
+In 1988, Westinghouse sold its transportation division to West German company AEG, which merged into a joint venture of ABB and Daimler Benz named Adtranz in 1996.
 Adtranz continued production on the C-100, which was marketed as the Adtranz C-100 and subsequently the Adtranz CX-100.

 Adtranz was acquired by Bombardier in 2001, who then rebranded the vehicle as the Bombardier CX-100.
 Bombardier has since rebranded the CX-100 again to its current name, the Innovia APM 100, to bring all of their people mover models under the same branding.